Alex I Askaroff

 Now you can see the problem: so many early productions for the stage with varying plots and various endings.
 No two stage productions of the tale were alike and many arguments followed and no copyright was forthcoming.

-James Robinson Planché was the man of greatest reputation to solve all the problems and get a version to copyright for the stage.
+James Robinson Planché was the man of greatest reputation at the time to solve all the problems and get a version to copyright for the stage.
 Once a definitive version was copyrighted it could be protected.
 A theatre could then invest more time and money on the project knowing that they would not be pirated after the first successful opening night.

 Once JP had gathered all the information he collaborated with Richard Doyle (uncle of Arthur Conan Doyle) on the illustrations.
 Richard Doyle was one of the finest illustrators of the day, having worked previously with such Victorian giants such as Charles Dickens and the Brothers Grimm.